lornajane/bot-experiment/README.md

 ### Environment Variables

-* `token` (note lower case!) should contain the auth token that this bot uses to connect to slack - authorized users can see the management page here https://ibm-cloudplatform.slack.com/services/B6ATR6CGP (the `@slacktesting-bot` account is here https://ibm-cloudplatform.slack.com/services/B6XTWAP2S)
+* `SLACK_BOT_TOKEN` should contain the auth token that this bot uses to connect to slack - authorized users can see the management page here https://ibm-cloudplatform.slack.com/services/B6ATR6CGP (the `@slacktesting-bot` account is here https://ibm-cloudplatform.slack.com/services/B6XTWAP2S)
+* `SLACK_CHANNEL_ID` put the ID of the channel we should be listening in and talking back to.
+You can invite the bot into the channel and ask it what channel this is (see abilities below)

 ## Behaviour